How Joe Biden Plans to Transform Education

 - Biden promises to replace Secretary of Education Betsy DeVos and roll back Title IX changes.

-As the presumptive Democratic nominee in November's presidential election, Joe Biden has a strong link to education: his wife.
+President-elect Joe Biden has a strong link to education: his wife.
 A 30-year education vet, Dr. Jill Biden is an English professor at Northern Virginia Community College.
 According to Joe Biden, his wife's grassroots view of education informs his education policy.

 Biden proposes a more moderate education policy, with plans to increase spending for schools that serve low-income students.